Critical-Infrastructure-Systems-Lab/DHALSIM/doc/attacks.rst

        actuators: P_RAW1
        command: closed

-Network Attacks
+network attacks
 ---------------

 Network attacks are attacks where a new node is added to the mininet network topology.
 This node is an "attacker" and it can perform various attacks on the network.
 There are different types of attacks possible.
 These are explained in the following sections.

-Man-in-the-middle Attacks
+Man-in-the-middle Attack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Man-in-the-middle (MITM) attacks are attacks where the attacker will sit in between a PLC and its
 connected switch.
-The attacker will then route all packets that are destined for the PLC through itself
+The attacker will then route host a CPPPO server and respond to the CIP requests
-and can for example modify the responses to the other PLCs.
+for the PLC.

 .. figure:: static/complex_topo_attack.svg
     :align: center